IqraaaRajpoot/Tour-Travel-Agency-Website/README.md

 # Tour & Travel Agency Website
-I'm thrilled to announce that the Tour & Travel Website project has been successfully patched and is now complete!
-I developed this Tour & Travel Website project using HTML, CSS, JAVASCRIPT & Bootstrap.
+I'm thrilled to announce that the Tour & Travel Agency Website project has been successfully patched and is now complete!
+I developed this Tour & Travel  Agency Website project using HTML, CSS, JAVASCRIPT & Bootstrap.